isaacbernat/presentations/optimise/notes.md

             if y > xxN:  # N -> z
                 break

-# TODO I can't find v08b, but v08.py already cast to int.
-- v8b.
+    - v8 also.
 Types exist!
-Avoid implicit int to float castings in the loop.
-Even if it quacks like a duck, there are different kinds of ducks (very modest speedup here).
-- v8b.
-Types exist!
 Avoid int to float castings in the loop.
-Even if it quacks like a duck, there are different kinds of ducks (very modest speedup here). before) xxN = sqrt(N - x * x)
+Even if it quacks like a duck, there are different kinds of ducks (very modest speedup here, maybe not worth mentioning?). before) xxN = sqrt(N - x * x)
             ...